Rennaz: Education

 In Rennaz about 261 or (46.2%) of the population have completed non-mandatory upper secondary education, and 54 or (9.6%) have completed additional higher education (either university or a Fachhochschule).
 Of the 54 who completed tertiary schooling, 50.0% were Swiss men, 27.8% were Swiss women, 14.8% were non-Swiss men.

 In the 2009/2010 school year there were a total of 89 students in the Rennaz school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 205 children of which 96 children (46.8%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 55 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 33 students in those schools.
 There were also 1 students who were home schooled or attended another non-traditional school.

 As of 2000, there were 47 students in Rennaz who came from another municipality, while 60 residents attended schools outside the municipality.

 Infrastructure

 Health

-Since 2019, the intercantonal Riviera-Chablais Hospital, Vaud-Valais is located in the municipality, as well at the Pharmacy of the Eastern Vaud Hospitals.
+Since 2019, the intercantonal Riviera-Chablais Hospital, Vaud-Valais is located in the municipality, as well as the Pharmacy of the Eastern Vaud Hospitals.